phoebeachapman/phoebeachapman.github.io/_posts/2026-01-20-kelpdisease.md

 This data was then modelled against various environmental (e.g. latitude, river outlet proximity, wave exposure) and anthropogenic (e.g. sewage outlet proximity, predominant local land use) factors to determine which were likely contributing to an increase in disease.

-Fun times were had in some beautiful locations and some excellent insights into kelp disease which provide a solid base on which to build further research.
+Fun times were had in some beautiful locations, and some excellent insights into kelp disease were generated, providing a solid base on which to build further research.

 See the details [here](/publication/2026-kelp-diseases)